eliep/truesay/README.md

 ![CI](https://github.com/eliep/truesay/workflows/CI/badge.svg)

-`truesay` is a command line utility displaying a text and an image in your terminal.
+`truesay` is a command line utility displaying a text and an image in a true color enabled terminal.

 ## Installation